Robdeseg/HTML-CSS-Portfolio-Project/README.md

 # Willem Platerink Photography

 Willem Platerink is an internationally acclaimed photographer who specialises in African wildlife and culture.
 With over 20 years’ experience, he has, over that time, built a global following who are drawn to his unique style when it comes to capturing the beating heart of Africa and its people.
-His work has featured in print media in over 100 countries as well as exhibiting in some of the most renowned galleries in the world.
-This website has been designed as an extension of the photographer himself.
-It is an expression of the artist’s style designed to bleed seamlessly through his work and back again.
-It is a place where collectors, exhibitors and dealers come together to look at work that has sold for several thousand dollars apiece.
-This is not designed to lasso an impulse purchase, rather it is built to emulate the experience of seeing Mr. Platerink's work in person.
+His work has featured in print media in over 100 countries as well as exhibiting in some of the most renowned galleries around the world.

 <a href="https://robdeseg.github.io/HTML-CSS-Portfolio-Project/" target="_blank" rel="noopener">Willem Platerink Photography</a>